tsunami03/TEDxIIITA-website/README.md

-# Prototype
+# TEDxIIITA Website
-This contains our project for Prototype
+This repo contains the website of TEDxIIITA